 What if you never intended to take the burst in the first place?
 Instead of tapping on the “Select…” button, tap on the Trash can at the bottom of the screen.
 Now, you will have the option to delete all of them in one step!

 Here’s another possibility that can happen while you are deciding.
 Let’s say that you make your selection and then worry about discarding the rest right away, so you choose to keep them all.
 At this point, you’ll find that your chosen photos have been saved as independent shots that you can edit.
+They will appear next to the burst set in the All Photos album, but not in the Bursts album.
 (You can’t edit the burst photos during the selection process.)
 You’ll also find that all of the photos, including the chosen ones, are still saved in the burst.

 Now, if you decide to go through the selection process again, change your mind and unselect one of the photos you have already chosen, the independent shot of it will be automatically deleted.
-However, it will still be visible in the burst group.
+However, it will still be visible in the burst group, along with any edits you performed on it when it was an independent shot.
 You still have a chance to reselect it later.
 (There’s lots of room for indecision here! 😉)

 What happens when you are confident with your choice and want to delete the rest?
 Remember, the photos you’ve already selected in the past, from that burst, are now in two places.
 They are independent photos, and they also exist in the burst.
 To delete the unwanted photos from the burst, you simply tap on the trash can (not in the select screen).
 The choice screen will appear.
 You’ll notice that the message asks if you want to “Keep __ favorite photos and delete __ photos from one burst?”
 You can choose to delete, in which case, your chosen photos will remain as independent shots, but the burst version of them, along with the unselected photos, will be deleted.
 If you’re just not sure, you can always choose Cancel!

 I really hope that isn’t too confusing!
-The real take-away is that you can have a lot of chances to change you mind if you want.
+The real take-away is that you can have a lot of chances to change your mind if you want.

 Finally, now that you know how to delete burst shots quickly, what about all the ones filling up the memory on your iPhone that you don’t even remember taking?
 There’s a quick way to find them!